-December 2017 – January 2018: Applications are invited for camp hosts who can help to look after campers and the campsite.
+December 2018 – March 2019: Expressions of interest are invited for camp hosts who can help to look after campers and the campsite.

 1 November 2017 - 28 February 2018: This is an opportunity to assist a master's student who needs assistance with her research into Pureora short-tailed bats while she completes a project for DOC.